By Shirley Tillotson

 In fact, as Sir Thomas White’s political opponents would soon realize, in legislating the income tax at that particular moment, he had cannily helped big investors to an extra good return on some of their wealth, namely the large quantities of war bonds they would buy in the first Victory loan drive of November 1917.
 Income from those bonds would be tax-exempt.
 In the interwar debates about the future of the federal income tax, those tax-free bonds would play the role that “gold-plated government pensions” do today: a red flag of taxpayer resentment.
 Income tax controversies would continue to swirl and churn, in particularly Canadian ways.

 Among the weirdly little known facts of Canadian tax history is that, until the big tax reduction budget of 1926, there were calls for Canada to abolish its income war tax.
 The tax had allies, though, in the MPs of the new Progressive Party.
 They persistently pressured the Liberal government to enforce it and to make it productive.
 After the Progressives lost seats and much of their political leverage in the 1926 election, income tax cuts flowed freely.
-By the end of the 1920s, federal taxes on consumption (tariff, sales, and taxes) had overgrown the federal tax terrain, leaving the income (and profits) taxes to supply only 15% of the federal revenue.
-Those who wanted to make the income tax were active, and in Canada’s sister dominion, Newfoundland, those forces prevailed.
+By the end of the 1920s, federal taxes on consumption (tariff, sales, and excise taxes) had overgrown the federal tax terrain, leaving the income (and profits) taxes to supply only 15% of the federal revenue.
+Those who wanted to make the income tax history were active, and in Canada’s sister dominion, Newfoundland, those forces prevailed.
 Newfoundland got rid of its war income tax in 1924.
 In the U.S., the national income tax stayed.
 There, prohibition and a powerful, diehard opposition to sales tax made taxing income unavoidable.
 But precisely because of its importance to federal revenues, the U.S. national income tax was a political battleground.

 By the mid-1930s in Canada, no one was still seriously calling for income tax repeal.
 The pressures on public finance had become, again, too dire.
 And yet, no one thought Canada’s tax system was fair.
 Tax rage nearly tore Canada apart in the 1930s.
 Amid tax revolts and threats of tax revolts, Alberta went bankrupt, and Montreal teetered on the edge of insolvency.
 Most governments ramped up income taxes (cities and provinces, not just the feds), claiming their constitutional right to do so.
 Calls to throw out the constitution were heard throughout the land.
 While mass meetings erupted in cities, the provinces and the feds wrangled about the the division of powers.
 But at least as serious a revenue problem in the 1930s was tax evasion.
 In facing a problem of income tax evasion, Canada in the 1930s was not that different from the U.S., though the federal government’s response was feebler.